LaRoomy/LaRoomyAPI_Remote_Examples/Base Usage/Esp32/Device Binding Implementation/Readme.md

 # Device Binding Implementation

-This example shows how an external processing of the device binding could be achieved.
+This example shows how external processing of the device binding could be achieved.

 ## Hardware
 Three LEDs are used in this example.
 One to indicate the connection status.